filswan/python-mcs-sdk/README.md

 To access main functions of MCS, you will need to complete authorization with jwt toke. \
 The function `MCS.get_jwt_token` allows authorization using signature generate with `wallet_address` and `private_key`. \
 By initialize a new `MCS` instance and calling the `get_jwt_token()`, the token will store within the current `MCS` instance for the use in the current session.
-(Note that MCS currently only support `polygon_mainnet` which is the only possible chain_name to login into)
+(Note that MCS currently only support `polygon.mainnet` which is the only possible chain_name to login into)

 example: